Eclipse-Studios/backpacks/README.md

 #### Q: Sometimes the items in the backpack flick!

 A: Item flickering is caused by a library that we are using, [Sentinel](https://github.com/DefinitelyHighmore/sentinel), which is currently essential for this datapack to work as it allows as to detect when we close a container, how hard items flickers depends on the person, for me it wasn't very much, but for some beta testers was a lot but it is a visual glitch and it doesn't affect gameplay.

+#### Q: Why the items don't have their texture?
+And why do I have a chest minecart in the head when I'm holding a Backpack?

+A: Remember to also download the resourcepack to make it appear that it is not broken, go to "[Versions](https://modrinth.com/datapack/vanilla-backpacks/versions)" > Click on the version you are using > Download the resourcepack.

 #### Q: Does this datapack work on older/newer versions?